denizgursoy/gotouch/src/customize/project-structure.md

 **`dependencies`**: Same as dependencies field of [choice](./choice.md).
 Allows you to add dependencies when project structure is selected.
 It might be useful in some languages to get the latest version of a dependency.

-**`values`**: Delimiter is an optional string field.
-It is used to replace go template library's default delimiter `{{` and `}}`.
-New left and write delimiter should be seperated by space.

-**`values`**: Values used to templating files' content or directories' name in the tempalte project.
+**`values`**: Values used to templating files' content or directories' name in the template project.
 This filed can have any values.
 It can be omitted as well.
-If the field is not empty, users can also change it.
+User cannot change these values.
 See [value](./value) for more information.

+**`customValues`**: Same as values but these values are prompted to user for change See [value](./value) for more information.

 **`questions`**: List of questions to customize project in case that this project structure is selected.
 See [question](./question) for more information.